curlysemi/Sisyphus/README.md

     ```
     You may see output like the following:
     ```
-    AProject's 'CustomPackage':
+    AProject.csproj's 'CustomPackage':
     HP:     ..\packages\CustomLibrary.1.0.156\lib\net461\CustomPackage.dll
     GP:     ..\packages\CustomModel.1.0.0\lib\net462\CustomPackage.dll

-    BProject's 'Microsoft.CSharp' has no hint path
+    BProject.csproj's 'Microsoft.CSharp' has no hint path

-    CProject's 'System.Net.Http' has no hint path
+    CProject.csproj's 'System.Net.Http' has no hint path

     Number of discrepancies:  1
     Number of no HintPaths:   2